cagataydemiralp/vegaprof/README.md

 <br />
 <br />

-As can be seen in Fig. 3, we augmented the Vega Editor with a performance tab to provide a performance profiler for Vega visualizations.
-To associate the declarative specification with its compilation and execution, we provide the folowing UI components and features:
+As shown in Fig. 3, we augmented the Vega Editor with a performance tab to provide a performance profiler for Vega visualizations.
+To associate the declarative specification with its compilation and execution, we provide the following UI components and features:

 - **editor view**:
   - _hovering/selecting_ a specification block
 - **performance tab**:
-  - **flame chart**: consists of stacks of rectangles, representing specification blocks and dataflow nodes
+  - **flame chart**: consists of stacks of rectangles representing specification blocks and dataflow nodes
-    - _hovering_ over a rectangle, to see the block ancestry and runtime
+    - _hovering_ over a rectangle to see the block ancestry and runtime
     - _clicking_ on a rectangle to zoom in
   - **dataflow graph**:
     - _zooming_
-    - _hovering_ over a node, to see the parameters and generated values
+    - _hovering_ over a node to see the parameters and generated values
     - _filtering_, by type or by the node execution time with the slider
   - **pulse table**:
     - _selecting_ a pulse to filter the nodes and see the corresponding flame chart